Mrs. Green Apple: 2020–2022: Hiatus

-Later, on December 29, 2021, it was announced that two members of Phase 1 of Mrs. Green Apple, founding member and drummer Ayaka Yamanaka and bassist Kiyokazu Takano would be leaving the group, with Fujisawa, Wakai, and Ohmori remaining in the group for Phase 2, set to begin in 2022.
+Later, on December 29, 2021, it was announced that two members of Phase 1 of Mrs. Green Apple, founding member and drummer Ayaka Yamanaka and bassist Kiyokazu Takano would be leaving the group; Fujisawa, Wakai, and Ohmori would remain in the group for Phase 2, set to begin in 2022.
 A day later, on December 30, it was specified via YouTube video that MGA would officially return Spring 2022.